biomejs/biome/crates/rome_service/README.md

 # `rome_service`

-The crate contains the core functionality of Rome.
+The crate contains the core functionality of Biome.

 ## Local installation